mystyriarious/multipronouns/README.md

 For Twine 2, copy and paste the code of `multipronouns.js` into your JavaScript.
 For Tweego, add that file to your source folder.

+Use the variables in `multivar.txt` and put into your StoryInit passage.

 # Demo
 Go to (link) to be able to try the demo!
 You can download the project iself under Downloads to be able to see how it's used.